Flatken/vestec-sampling/README.md

 - Boost >= 1.69

-The tool has the following external dependencies:
+The tool has the following external dependencies integrated as git submodules.
+You do not have to install them separately:

 - [TTK (0.9.7)](https://topology-tool-kit.github.io/)
 - [ParaView (5.6)](https://www.paraview.org/)

-These dependecies are integrated as git submodules.

 The software is funded by the [VESTEC EU Project](https://www.vestec-project.eu/ "VESTEC EU Project")

 ## Build the software

-Clone the git repository to your local hard drive
+Clone the git repository to your local hard drive.
+Choose a folder ($FOLDER)
 ```
 cd $FOLDER
 git clone https://github.com/Flatken/vestec-sampling.git src